 What Can I Do?

 There are two kinds of “actions” you can take in the game: limited and open.
-Limited Actions are those offered by Choice Activities, Meetings, and other Activities on Moodle that offer you multiple choice options.
+Limited Actions are those offered by Choice Activities, Meetings, and other Activities on Canvas that offer you multiple choice options.
 These become clear to you when you open them intentionally (or unintentionally!) and are compelled to choose.
 These choices most often work to determine storylines, which vary year to year depending on how students choose.
 Think of it, perhaps, as a giant individual- or class-sized Choose Your Own Adventure progress chart.
 Open Actions are from a wider array of choices you can make.
 These are in equipment purchases and use, setting puzzle traps against other characters (players or otherwise), and possibly a few surprises along the way.
 Finally, communications to the other players and to the non-player characters (NPCs) offer a wide range of options and teaching.
 Often these NPCs are represented by real people that aren’t Mr. Chisnell, so think carefully about how you interact with them!
 (Yes, the game has “guest actors”!)
-Communications in the game are almost always done through Moodle Messenger.
+Communications in the game are almost always done through Canvas messages.
 Don’t worry too much about these actions for now–each area of action will be taught to you in the first few chapters of the game.

-The Moodle App
+The Canvas App

 I think that the ideal space must contain elements of magic, serenity, sorcery and mystery. –Luis Barragan